HOW YOUR BUSHFIRE RECOVERY DONATION IS MAKING A DIFFERENCE

 Every dollar has an impact

-Here’s how your donation has been making a difference
+Here’s how your donation has made a difference

-So far we have been proud to support 148 projects and more than 175 partnerships across the country.
-Our bushfire funds are being deployed over multiple years to deliver long-term restoration plans, as well as through investment in large-scale, high impact regeneration projects.
+Our bushfire funds have been deployed over multiple years to deliver long-term restoration plans, as well as through investment in large-scale, high-impact regeneration projects.
 Some highlights of our bushfire work include:

 How your donation is helping, map bushfires 2020